certtools/intelmq/docs/intelmqctl.md

 The same as reload of every bot.

 ### enable / disable
-The subcommands `enable` and `disable` are setting the according flags in the runtime.conf and thus make them part of the botnet.
+The subcommands `enable` and `disable` set the corresponding flags in runtime.conf.

 ```bash
 > intelmqctl status